 - Custody of your child

 The obligation to provide financial support for your child comes along with your rights.
 For help clarifying your rights and obligations before your case goes to court, get in touch with a mother’s rights lawyer in Ontario.

 The Rights of Unwed Mothers

 Unwed mothers have a slightly different situation than married mothers in Ontario.
 An unwed mother has sole custody of her child at birth, giving her more rights to the child than the father in this situation.
 She generally can make all decisions regarding the child’s welfare and custody of her child.

 However, unwed mothers aren’t entitled to child support unless paternity is established.
 If paternity is established, the father could press his rights, gaining rights similar to those of married fathers.

 Call an Ontario Mother’s Rights Attorney

 You have rights concerning your children, and a qualified lawyer can ensure that your interests aren’t overlooked.
 You want the best for your children, and we will help you get it.

-An Ontario mother’s rights lawyer at the Law Office of Laurence J. Brock would be happy to discuss your case during a free, confidential consultation.
+An Ontario mother’s rights lawyer at the Law Office of Laurence J. Brock would be happy to discuss your case during a confidential consultation.
 Contact us via the form below or by calling us at 909-466-7661.